A Christmas Horror Story: Plot

-Dangerous Dan is an alcoholic radio DJ stuck pulling a long shift at the Bailey Downs radio station during Christmas.
+Dangerous Dan is a radio DJ stuck pulling a long shift at the Bailey Downs radio station during Christmas.
 During his broadcast, he keeps receiving notices of a disturbance at the local mall, telling his listeners to stay away.
 Dan keeps playing his music while a series of four stories are witnessed:

 First story

-Dylan, Ben, and Molly Simon have decided to break into their school, which used to be a convent, to investigate the murders of two students, one of whom was Dan's grandson, that occurred in the school's basement the year before.
-Their friend, Caprice, was supposed to go, but she instead has to go with her parents out of town.
+Dylan, Ben, and Molly Simon have decided to break into their school, which used to be a convent, to investigate the murders of two students that occurred in the school's basement the year before.
+Their friend, Caprice Dan's granddaughter, was supposed to go, but she instead has to go with her parents out of town.
 The three of them end up getting locked in the basement.
 Molly becomes possessed after witnessing a bloody ghost and tries to seduce Dylan.
 When he refuses her, Molly kills him.
 Molly successfully seduces Ben and after the act is finished, the ghost leaves Molly's body.
 Upon waking, Molly reveals that the ghost was actually a pregnant teenager named Grace who died when the school was a convent after the nuns gave her a gruesome abortion.
 The ghost is only interested in having someone give birth to her child and if they refuse, they are murdered – explaining last year's deaths.
 Despite having successfully gotten Molly pregnant, the ghost sees Ben holding a weapon which is viewed as a threat, and the ghost kills him.
 The ghost then unlocks the door and allows Molly to leave.